How to Start an LLC in New Mexico: Step-by-Step

 Extra (optional) fees may also include:

-• $20 to reserve a name>
+• $20 to reserve a name

 • $50 to file a trademarked name

-• $50 to $200 per year to hire a registered agent
+• $99 to $199 per year to hire a registered agent

-• $0-1,000 or more for an operating agreement
+• $0-1,000 or more for an operating agreement (The cost varies depending on whether you draft it yourself, use templates, or hire an attorney)

 New Mexico does not impose an annual filing fee, which is a major savings compared to most other states.